Holbrook v. cancel culture

 In the first two cases above Holbrook used the law as a shield to defend himself against his professional regulator, the Bar Standards Board (BSB).
 With those cases resolved in his favour he is now using the law as a sword to seek to establish that he was unlawfully discriminated against by the Bar Council and BSB for expressing his conservative beliefs.

-Holbrook’s employment tribunal claim against the Bar Council and BSB, issued on 6 March 2023, is here.
+Holbrook’s amended employment tribunal claim against the Bar Council and BSB is here.